-- a The finisher must develop and implement effective energy management policies and procedures and / or an energy management programme to: - monitor energy use (kWh, or equivalent) and CO2 (per m or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
-This could initial include scope 1 & 2 emissions and transport to and from the rollforming/pressing facilities, but should expand to include scope 3 emissions in future years. - investigate any changes to energy efficiency across the site - identify opportunities for energy efficiency improvements - regularly review the business case for implementing energy efficiency measures. - b The Licence Holder must report annually to The Trust on the programme and its implementation.
+- a The finisher must develop and implement effective energy management policies and procedures and / or an energy management programme to: - monitor energy use (kWh, or equivalent) and CO2 (per m2 or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
+This could initial include scope 1 & 2 emissions and transport to and from the rollforming/pressing facilities, but should expand to include scope 3 emissions in future years.